Anticipatory Care Planning (ACP)

 Why plan ahead?

 Thinking ahead and making plans for changes in your health gives you more say over what happens.
-You may already have thought about what you would like.
-Anticipatory Care Planning (ACP) is the way to do this in Scotland.
+You may already have thought about what you’d like people to know about you.
+Future care planning is the way to do this in Scotland.

 Talking about your health and what matters to you can help you: